Ukraine reports 15,000 suspected war crimes

 Estonia, Latvia and Slovakia have also joined the investigation efforts, Ms Venediktova said.
 Poland and Lithuania were already helping.

-The International Criminal Court has despatched its largest team of investigators ever to Ukraine to assist in the investigations.
+The International Criminal Court described Ukraine as a "crime scene" and has despatched its largest team of investigators ever to Ukraine to assist in the investigations.
 It said it was also hoping to open an office in Ukraine's capital Kyiv.

-The announcements come as two Russian soldiers were jailed for 11 and a half years in Ukraine on Tuesday for shelling civilian areas.
+The announcements came as two Russian soldiers were jailed for 11 and a half years in Ukraine on Tuesday for shelling civilian areas.
 The first Russian soldier to be put on trial in Ukraine, Sgt Vadim Shishimarin, was sentenced to life in prison for killing a civilian last week.

+Ukraine's ombudsman for human rights, Lyudmila Denisova, was also sacked by Ukraine's parliament.
+She was criticised for not organising humanitarian corridors and facilitating prisoner exchanges, as well as her handling of alleged rape cases against Russian soldiers, according to local media reports.
+Ms Denisova said she would appeal the decision.

+On the ground, Ukrainian and Russian forces battled for control of the eastern city of Severdonetsk in the Luhansk region.